Uberspace/lab/source/guide_taskd.rst

  BITS=4096
  EXPIRATION_DAYS=365
  ORGANIZATION="isabellorganization"
- CN=isabell.uber.space
+ CN=stardust.uberspace.de
  COUNTRY=DE
  STATE="Saxony"
  LOCALITY="Dresden"

 Note: Make sure the CN matches the domain you are going to use for synchronization!
 Taskwarrior clients are strict with that if you do not switch off certificate checking.
-In our case subdomain.isabell.uber.space will not work and lead to a certificate error in the client.
+In our case isabell.uber.space will not work and lead to a certificate error in the client.
+User whatever hostname -f yields!

 ::

- [isabell@stardust ~]$ ./gernerate
+ [isabell@stardust ~]$ ./generate
  ...
  [isabell@stardust ~]$